djiwondee/ice-may17/README.md

 ## Source

-This is a fork intended to update coding to make it work again on latest iOS release
+This is a fork from  [mieckert/ice-may17](https://github.com/mieckert/ice-may17), intended to update coding to make it work again on latest iOS release.